 Ok, we still have loads of goodies to extract from Pebble.
 (Could that be misunderstood?)

-Lesson 9: Backer updates are crucial, and they need to serve all personality types.
+Lesson 9: Backer updates are crucial and must serve all personality types.
 You are doomed if you forget them (or do them half-heartedly).

 Some people want the quick “we’re on track” update; others wish to have a 44-page complete damn analysis of the manufacturing process.
 It would be best if you found a middle way to satisfy all.